-To use most Google Cloud Platform APIs and services, you must first enable them in a GCP project.
-Enabling APIs and services in a GCP project, results in the following changes:
+To use most Google Cloud APIs and services, you must first enable them in a Cloud project.
+Enabling APIs and services in a Cloud project, results in the following changes:

 - Associates them with the project.

-- Adds monitoring pages in the GCP Console.
+- Adds monitoring pages in the Cloud Console.

 - Enables billing for the APIs and services if billing is enabled for the project.

 - In some cases, Cloud Identity and Access Management roles only become visible when you enable the associated service.

 The following list outlines the typical high-level requirements for using Google Cloud APIs and services:

 - A Cloud project.
 For details on creating Cloud projects, see Creating and Managing Projects.